kdschmidt1/Sail_Instrument/Readme.md

 | Opacity | 1.0| Opacity of the Sail-Instrument on the map|
 | Laylinerefresh | 5 | Time in (min) to completely clear Layline-Area |
 | TWDFilt_Indicator | False | Show filtered TWD Arrow (yellow) |
+If there is no boatposition available the Sail-Instrument will be shown always at the center position!

 For the Laylines-Overlay you can configure